Hoeijmakers/tayph/docs/getting_started.rst

 User Manual), which automatically installs local versions of crucial (and sometimes old) third-party dependencies.
 For standard Linux distributions, these instructions will suffice.

-Installation on OSX (and in particular OSX Catalina) can be slightly more complicated and likely requires a downgrade of XCode to version 11.7.
+Installation on OSX (and in particular OSX Catalina and newer) can be slightly more complicated and likely requires a downgrade of XCode to version 11.7.
 We have therefore modified ESO's installation instructions for OSX users as follows.